async-aws/aws/docs/contribute/website.md

 couscous preview
 ```

-And to make sure the assets are updating when you making a change to the asset source:
+To make sure the assets update when you make a change to the asset source:

 ```shell
 cd website